mikgroup/data_crimes/README.md

 ![subtle_fig_1](logo_arXiv_paper.png)

 ### Notice: this repo is still under construction!
-It will be finalized over the next few days (last update: Jan 5, 2022).
+It will be finalized soon(last update: Jan 5, 2022).

+### Notice: repository name change
-### Notice: the repository's name recently changed from "subtle_data_crimes" to "data_crimes".
+The repository's name recently changed from "subtle_data_crimes" to "data_crimes".
 If you already cloned the repository with the previous name, you can update the remote origin using this git command:
 ```git remote set-url origin git@github.com:mikgroup/data_crimes.git```